Reconstructions of Einstein-Aether Gravity from Barrow Agegraphic and New Barrow Agegraphic Dark Energy models: Examinations and Observational Limits: Introduction

 \begin{itemize} \item 31 direct Hubble parameter measurements extracted from Cosmic Chronometers (CC) datasets \item 26 data points sourced from Baryon Acoustic Oscillation (BAO) observations \item 1701 data points from the Pantheon+SH0ES compilation \end{itemize}

 By leveraging this comprehensive empirical dataset, we aim to establish robust observational bounds on the model parameters, thereby facilitating a more profound understanding of the underlying physical scenarios.
+The novelty of our approach lies in the unique combination of Einstein-Aether gravity with Barrow entropy-based agegraphic models, creating a theoretical framework that simultaneously addresses potential Lorentz violations and quantum gravitational effects in cosmological evolution.
 To achieve this, we employ the covariance matrix technique, which enables us to minimize associated errors and determine optimal values for several key parameters within our proposed model.
-This multi-faceted approach, combining CC, BAO, and Pantheon+SH0ES data, provides a more comprehensive and statistically significant basis for our analysis.
-The inclusion of the Pantheon+SH0ES dataset, with its extensive 1701 data points, significantly enhances the statistical power of our study, allowing for more precise constraints on the model parameters.
-Our methodology not only aims to reconstruct the functional forms of BADE and NBADE but also seeks to elucidate their cosmological implications as per the recent and comprehensive observational data available.
+This multi-faceted approach, combining CC, BAO, and Pantheon+SH0ES data, provides a more comprehensive and statistically significant basis for our analysis than previous studies in this domain.
+The inclusion of the Pantheon+SH0ES dataset, with its extensive 1701 data points, significantly enhances the statistical power of our study, allowing for more precise constraints on the model parameters and potentially revealing new insights into the interplay between modified gravity and quantum-gravitationally motivated dark energy.
+Our methodology not only aims to reconstruct the functional forms of Einstein-Aether gravity from BADE and NBADE but also seeks to elucidate how these frameworks might collectively address fundamental questions about the nature of spacetime, cosmic acceleration, and the quantum structure of the universe.
 The organization of this paper is as follows: in Sect.~\ref{Sect: Cosmological Parameters} We have reviewed some important cosmological parameters in Sect.~\ref{Sect: EA Model} we have presented the Einstein-Aether gravity in Sect.~\ref{Sect: BADE Model} we have discussed in brief about the Barrow agegraphic dark energy in Sect.~\ref{Sect: Reconstruction BADE} and Sect.~\ref{Sect: Reconstruction NBADE} we have reconstructed Einstein-Aether gravity from BADE and NBADE.
 Sect.~\ref{Sect: Methodology} We have discussed the methodology used in our analysis, Sect.~\ref{Sect: Result} is dedicated to the findings of our analysis, and finally, we end our paper with concluding remarks in Sect.~\ref{Sect: Conclusion}.